syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/Getting-Started.md

 # Getting Started

-This section explains the steps required to configure the backdrop page control.
+This section explains the steps required to configure the backdrop page.

 ## Adding backdrop page reference

 Syncfusion components for Xamarin.Forms are available in [nuget.org](https://www.nuget.org).
-To add the backdrop page control to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Xamarin.SfBackdrop](https://www.nuget.org/packages/Syncfusion.Xamarin.SfBackdrop), and then install it.
+To add the backdrop page to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Xamarin.SfBackdrop](https://www.nuget.org/packages/Syncfusion.Xamarin.SfBackdrop), and then install it.

 To learn more about obtaining our components, refer to these links for [Mac](https://help.syncfusion.com/xamarin/introduction/download-and-installation/mac) and [Windows](https://help.syncfusion.com/xamarin/introduction/download-and-installation/windows).